ForLoopNelson/Sounds-Spooky/README.md

 `User Profile Picture`

-`Have feed show posts from mutual Users (followers) -- This is kind of done.
-If a user selects their post to be public, others can see it and like and comment and listen--`

-`If user is still "signed in" on browser, the sign up button takes them to profile. not what it should do`

 `Clean up CSS.
 Organize and maybe setup color variables.`

 `Create a way for user to delete their profile`